Quest Magazine

 Finding a job

 Post-qualification, personal trainers often face a crucial decision when entering the fitness industry: do they opt for self-employment, taking charge of their own schedule, or explore full- or part-time roles within established fitness facilities?
-While both paths have their advantages, statistics show that a significant majority—76%, according to a recent Working in Fitness survey—prefer the autonomy of self-employment.
+While both paths have their advantages, recent trends indicate a nuanced shift in employment preferences among personal trainers, with many now valuing a mix of self-employment and affiliations with established fitness facilities to maximise opportunity and stability in a dynamic job market.

 The scope for employment in the field of personal training spans a diverse array of locations and environments.
 Thanks to the international recognition of qualifications like the level 3 Certificate in Personal Training, ambitious trainers have the opportunity to expand their horizons globally.
 Here are some avenues where trainers frequently secure employment: